 Conspiracy, microchips, DNA alteration: popular myths about the COVID-19 vaccine

-The news about the vaccine against COVID-19, which during clinical trials showed an effectiveness of 90%, raised a wave of rumors in social networks about its danger.
-Air force...
+COVID-19 vaccination campaigns are underway in the United States and most countries around the world.
+At the same time, a wave of rumors about the dangers of vaccines does not subside in social networks, writes Air force...
 We deal with the most common myths - from conspiracy theories about introducing microchips to people to genetic modification of DNA and other risks of vaccination against coronavirus disease.

 Bill Gates and Chipping